Soham-Debnath/Python-loops/README.md

-# These codes showcase Loop methods with examples in Python.
+# These codes showcase Loop methods with examples.